bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 54°
+- 52°
-- broken clouds
+- clear sky
-- 90% humidity
+- 94% humidity
-- 4 mph wind
+- 6 mph wind
-- 0.32 inches of precipitation in the past 24 hours
+- 0.31 inches of precipitation in the past 24 hours

 ## Temperature History